· David Cruz · ABA Best Practices · 13 min read

 Configurable Prompt Hierarchies

 Customize to match your program: Add, remove, or reorder prompt levels to match your organization’s codes or a specific learner’s needs.
 The weight-based system tracks intrusiveness - Independent has weight 0, and higher weights indicate more intrusive prompts.
+If your VB program treats Verbal as more intrusive than Model, reorder accordingly.

 Task Analysis with Per-Step Prompt Tracking